salesforce-misc/HelloViolet.ai/_jsdoc/README.md

 [![codecov](https://codecov.io/gh/salesforce/violet-conversations/branch/master/graph/badge.svg)](https://codecov.io/gh/salesforce/violet-conversations)
 [![Gitter chat](https://badges.gitter.im/HelloViolet-ai/Lobby.png)](https://gitter.im/HelloViolet-ai/Lobby)

-One quick way to get started with Violet is to look at the [collection of samples](https://github.com/salesforce/violet-samples) that we have along with the easy click to deploy button that we have set up.
+You can get started quickly with Violet by looking at the [collection of samples](https://github.com/salesforce/violet-samples) that we have along with the easy click to deploy button that we have set up.

-Another options is to build a voice script locally.
+Another option is to build a voice script locally.
 Doing this is as simple as:

 a) installing the dependencies via npm:
 ```javascript
 npm install violet-conversations --save